crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 - **Integrated Intrusion Prevention Systems (IPS):** Actively blocking known threats and attack patterns within the traffic flow.
 - **User & Group Identity Integration:** Blocking or allowing traffic based on user identity (e.g., from Active Directory), not just IP address.
 - **Threat Intelligence Feeds:** Leveraging cloud-based data to block traffic from known malicious sources in real time.

+- **Deep Packet Inspection (DPI):** Unlike basic packet filtering which looks only at headers, DPI examines the actual _data_ within the packet payload to identify, classify, and block malicious content.

+- **Intrusion Prevention Systems (IPS):** Integrated IPS actively scans for and blocks known attack patterns and vulnerabilities in network traffic.

+- **Application Awareness and Control:** The ability to identify and control traffic based on the specific application (e.g., Facebook, Spotify) or service, regardless of the port it uses.

 The key differences between a traditional packet filtering firewall and an NGFW can be summarized as follows: